apix0n/Armus/README.md

-│   ├── buttons                 <--- Images of the buttons in the README (in .png) │   ├── buttons-psd             <--- Images of the buttons in the README (in .psd) │   ├── colored-psd             <--- Images for the PWA icons (in .psd) │   └── creation-personnages    <--- Files for creating the characters ├── pics                        <--- Characters pics (in .jpeg) └── tr                          <--- Website in Turkish
+│   ├── buttons                 <--- Images of the buttons in the README (in .png) │   ├── buttons-psd             <--- Images of the buttons in the README (in .psd) │   ├── colored-psd             <--- Images for the PWA icons (in .psd) │   └── create-a-character      <--- Files for creating the characters ├── pics                        <--- Characters pics (in .jpeg) └── tr                          <--- Website in Turkish
 ```